 $100 Invested In This Stock 15 Years Ago Would Be Worth This Much

-Dick's Sporting Goods (NYSE:DKS) has outperformed the market over the past 15 years by 1.9% on an annualized basis.
+Comcast (NASDAQ:CMCSA) has outperformed the market over the past 15 years by 1.09% on an annualized basis.

-Buying $100 In DKS: 15 years ago, an investor could have purchased 3.63 shares of Dick's Sporting Goods at the time with $100.
-This investment in DKS would have produced an average annual return of 9.64%.
-Currently, Dick's Sporting Goods has a market capitalization of $9.54 billion.
+Buying $100 In CMCSA: 15 years ago, an investor could have purchased 7.86 shares of Comcast at the time with $100.
+This investment in CMCSA would have produced an average annual return of 8.76%.
+Currently, Comcast has a market capitalization of $206.78 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.